ashgoren/registration/README.md

 - Generate a new spreadsheet from [template](https://docs.google.com/spreadsheets/d/1gQ9l8wBTgNmiI0KmpECsDzCqePSPMnZFaecuj0VO_cU/template/preview)
 - Update fields/columns as needed in spreadsheet _and_ in `functions/shared/fields.js`
 - Set the new spreadsheet's URL as `spreadsheet_url` in `terraform/environments/shared.auto.tfvars`
-- Share spreadsheet (with edit permissions) with both stg & prd sheets service account emails:
+- Share spreadsheet (with edit permissions) to the following service addresses:
   - sheets@<PROJECT_ID>.iam.gserviceaccount.com
   - sheets@<PROJECT_ID>-stg.iam.gserviceaccount.com